jgfoster/vscode-gemstone/README.md

 ## Release Notes

-### 0.1.0
+### 0.1.2

-Hook into Visual Studio Code extension framework and log in to a GemStone database.
+Hook into Visual Studio Code extension framework, log in to a GemStone database, execute code.